Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Method

 where $\mathcal{B}^{\min}_i$ and $\mathcal{B}^{\max}_i$ are the bounds along axis $i$.
 End-effector orientations, represented as quaternions, are converted to Euler angles and discretized into bins of $5^{\circ}$, yielding rotation indices $(r_x, r_y, r_z) \in \{0, \ldots, 71\}^3$.
 The gripper state is binarized as $g \in \{0, 1\}$ (closed/open).
 A single-arm action is thus a 7-tuple $\mathbf{a} = (v_x, v_y, v_z, r_x, r_y, r_z, g)$, and a bimanual action is the concatenation $\mathbf{a}^{\text{bi}} = [\mathbf{a}^R, \mathbf{a}^L] \in \mathbb{Z}^{14}$.

 \myparagraph{Observation representation.} At each timestep, the observation consists of the 3D positions of task-relevant objects.
 Object positions are computed by fusing segmentation masks and point clouds from all six cameras: for each object, masked point clouds are merged across views, downsampled using voxel grid filtering~\cite{open3d}, and the centroid is discretized to voxel coordinates using \cref{eq:voxelization}.
-The observation is represented as a dictionary mapping object names to discretized positions:

-This text-based representation is compact yet informative, encoding the spatial relationships between objects and the robot's end-effectors that are critical for bimanual coordination.
-In contrast to~\cite{roboprompt}, we found that including object orientations in the observation degrades performance on the simulation benchmark (see Supplementary Material).
+We ablate this point-cloud extraction choice in \Cref{sec:ablation_pointcloud}.
+The observation is represented as a dictionary mapping object names to discretized positions as $\mathbf{o} = \{\texttt{obj}_1: [x_1, y_1, z_1], \ldots, \texttt{obj}_M: [x_M, y_M, z_M]\}.$ This text-based representation is compact yet informative, encoding the spatial relationships between objects and the robot's end-effectors that are critical for bimanual coordination.
+In contrast to~\cite{roboprompt}, we found that including object orientations in the observation degrades performance on the simulation benchmark (see \Cref{sec:ablation_rotations}).